luisadha/weapon-url-opener/README.md

 #dynamic-condition-response #bashproject

 # Decription
 Switch downloader scripts easily and quickly.
-Now you can use the termux-url-opener feature more often thanks to this manager script.
+Now you can use the termux-url-opener feature more often.

+# Features
+* ztme-toolbox [activity] (Run scripts directly through cloned repos)
+* ztme-toolbox [receiver] (As termux-url-opener script to clone repository via Android share)

-# Hints
+# Hints (help: weapon-url-opener)
 How to download downloader script?
 1. Find the downloader script on github or any source that includes this for termux use.
 NOTE: download at least 2 different downloader scripts before using this manager (otherwise you may not need this).